 Without time off, employees will not have the mental ability or motivation to be productive.
 Many employees might opt from taking their vacation time so managers must persuade them to do so.

 Time off to refuel mental focus leads to decreased mental fatigue, dissatisfaction, and anxiety, according to Kira Graves @Entrepreneur.

 Time off from everyday corporate life allows employees to stimulate their creative muscles and come up with groundbreaking ideas.
 Fun fact - Kevin Synstrom came up with the idea for Instagram while vacationing in Mexico.

 How can businesses increase productivity if they neglect organizational culture?
 They can’t!

 Organizational culture refers to the collection of values and practices that guide team members.
-Quality organizational culture translates into a positive work environment.
-The way a company’s culture makes its employees feel affects how an organization moves forward.
+The way a company’s culture makes its employees feel affects organizational productivity.
 It all starts with nurturing connection.

-Managers can foster their relationship by booking 1-1 check-ins about their employees’ well-being.
+- 1-1 Check-ins: Managers can foster relationships by booking 1-1 check-ins to discuss their employees’ well-being.
 By fostering open communication and trust, employees are also more likely to respond positively to feedback and implement it.

 Company productivity is directly impacted by the tools used at work.
 “The more the merrier” is untrue when it comes to productivity.
 The more tools you have, the more work you have.